 Brookline, Mass., March 1 - Highrock Brookline announced today that Kat Hampson will become its new Lead Pastor following a vote at a members’ meeting on February 28, 2021.

-After almost 16 months of worshipping together virtually, Highrock Brookline is proud to take the next step in our REGATHERING PLAN, to start meeting again in-person for Sunday morning services, starting July 11, at the Brookline Teen Center.
+After more than a year of worshipping together virtually, Highrock Brookline is meeting in-person for Sunday morning services at the Brookline Teen Center.

 Please read through the plan details below, and then RSVP for Sunday worship services, consider signing up to help with many of the new ministry needs that make gatherings possible.